California wildfires prompt evacuations amid heat wave - WTOP News

 The Route Fire in Castaic in northwestern Los Angeles County raged through about 4,625 acres (1,872 hectares) of hills containing scattered houses.
 Interstate 5, a major north-south route, was closed by a blaze that burned several hundred acres in only a few hours.

 Media reports showed a wall of flames advancing uphill and smoke billowing thousands of feet into the air while planes dumped water from nearby Castaic Lake.
-A mobile home park with 94 residences was evacuated, and seven firefighters were treated for heat-related problems, authorities said.
+There were no immediate reports of damage to buildings but a mobile home park with 94 residences was evacuated.

+Ewald also said there could be other fires in LA County as the searing heat continues.
+Bulldozers to cut firebreaks will be staffed around the county Thursday as a precaution, he said.

+“This is the fire that’s burning right now.
+But we have 4,000 square miles (10,360 square kilometers) of LA County that we have to consider for tomorrow,” he said.

 Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
-It swiftly grew to more than 1,400 acres (567 hectares) and prompted evacuation orders for at least 400 homes, authorities said.
+It swiftly grew to more than 1,600 acres (647.5 hectares) acres and prompted evacuation orders for at least 400 homes, authorities said.

 No injuries were immediately reported, but there were “multiple close calls” as residents rushed to flee, said Capt.
 Thomas Shoots with the California Department of Forestry and Fire Protection.